-In order to reproduce in liver cells, hepatitis delta requires the hepatitis B’s surface protein, called the hepatitis B surface antigen (HBsAg).
+In order to reproduce in liver cells, hepatitis delta requires hepatitis B’s surface protein, called the hepatitis B surface antigen (HBsAg).
 In cases of coinfection, the hepatitis delta virus becomes the dominant virus, using the HBsAg from the hepatitis B virus to survive and replicate.

 Yes, hepatitis delta is the most severe form of viral hepatitis and can accelerate the risk of liver damage, cirrhosis (liver scarring) and liver cancer.
 Seventy percent of people with hepatitis B and delta will develop serious liver damage.
 In contrast, only 15 to 25 percent of hepatitis B patients do.

 Someone can acquire hepatitis delta in one of two ways.
 A “coinfection” is when hepatitis B and hepatitis delta are contracted at the same time.
 A “superinfection” is when someone who is already infected with chronic hepatitis B then becomes infected with hepatitis delta.
-Most adults will clear both viruses with a “coinfection,” while those who contract hepatitis delta as a “superinfection” have a 70-90% of developing a chronic infection of both viruses.
+Most adults will clear both viruses with a “coinfection,” while those who contract hepatitis delta as a “superinfection” have a 70-90% chance of developing a chronic infection of both viruses.
 The most important thing to remember is that hepatitis delta cannot be contracted on its own.

 Prevalence of Hepatitis Delta in the World